Sydney Tutor in Maths

 (8 student reviews)

-First Online session is free and see whether it suits you, with absolutely no strings attached.
+First Online session is free, no strings attached.

-Let's embrace the future, save the environment, and go online!
-Confidentiality and Security, in the Privacy and Comfort of your home- with one of the best tutors to guide you in HSC (from General Maths to Extension 2) and University units in maths.
+Embrace the future and go online!
+Confidentiality and Security, in the Privacy and Comfort of your home- no one needs to know you're being expertly coached.
 With a shared whiteboard, online one-on-one is as good as face-to-face, and there is absolutely no pesky contract to commit to, either you tell me it's not working, or I tell you; as well, I am a full time tutor, and that means availability and flexibility to fit into your schedule, specially if you are a uni student- I have a lot of hours available before 3:30 pm, this is when my face-to-face high school students start coming.
 Above all, discreetness is a luxury the student can enjoy online- no one has to know you've been coached!

 More than a decade ago, I was active in the Extension 2 forum of The Bored of Studies Community: I was OLDMAN.
 Here's an example of a thread where OLDMAN mixed it up with the original legends of that forum, a couple of them had finished top in NSW for Extension 2 in their respective years.
 Together, we formed a tag team, helping out students prepare for trials and the HSC- indeed, the Ext2 Forum then, was our Facebook!